-CONDITION: Ticket books were not stored in a secure location and a sign-out sheet was not properly maintained.
-Ticket logs were not prepared for each individual ticket book and no ticket reconciliations were conducted.
+CONDITION: Ticket logs were not prepared for each individual ticket book and no ticket reconciliations were conducted.
 In addition, there were no written policies and procedures for maintaining, issuing, and accounting for traffic tickets.

 RECOMMENDATION: The Sheriff should implement written policies and procedures over maintaining, issuing, and accounting for traffic tickets.
-Ticket books should be safeguarded and have proper sign-out procedures in place.
-Ticket logs should be prepared for all ticket books and a quarterly reconciliation should be performed as required by LRS 32:398.3(B).
+Ticket logs should be prepared for all ticket books and a quarterly reconciliation should be performed.

-CURRENT STATUS: Modified.
-See 2022-005.
+CURRENT STATUS: Unresolved.
+See finding 2023-003.